brimdata/zui/docs/Supported-Platforms.md

 the platform on which we are best able to ensure quality and prevent regressions.

+macOS versions prior to 10.14 will not be able import pcaps, as our builtin Zeek bundle for macOS relies on features first available in macOS 10.14.

 Brim is written using tools that have their own platform limitations.
 Per the supported platform guidance for [Electron](https://www.electronjs.org/docs/tutorial/support#supported-platforms) and [Go](https://golang.org/doc/install#requirements), macOS versions _older_